-The Senate committee version of the bill would not require the State Department to submit an update to the comprehensive Syria strategy required by Section 7041(i)(3) of the FY2014 State and Foreign Operations appropriations bill (P.L.
+The Senate committee version of the bill would not have required the State Department to submit an update to the comprehensive Syria strategy required by Section 7041(i)(3) of the FY2014 State and Foreign Operations appropriations bill (P.L.
 113-76).
-It also does not include the monitoring and oversight requirements on Syria aid found in current law.
-The bill also would direct that additional assistance monies in various accounts be made available for a \$250 million Relief and Recovery Fund (RRF) for areas liberated or at risk from the Islamic State and other terrorist organizations, and the accompanying report contains a further direction that \$100 million in funds appropriated for RRF purposes in prior acts be made available for programs in Syria.
+It also did not include the monitoring and oversight requirements on Syria aid found in current law.
+The bill also would have directed that additional assistance monies in various accounts be made available for a \$250 million Relief and Recovery Fund (RRF) for areas liberated or at risk from the Islamic State and other terrorist organizations, and the accompanying report contained a further direction that \$100 million in funds appropriated for RRF purposes in prior acts be made available for programs in Syria.

-The House Appropriations Committee-approved version of the bill would limit the use of funds in Syria to funds from the ESF account, and would remove the FY2018 direction that funds be used to strengthen Syrian civil society organizations.
-It would not direct the use of NADR funds for explosive ordnance removal, and the bill's provision on Syria warns against the use of U.S. assistance funds in areas of Syria controlled by the Syrian government, with the exception of humanitarian assistance.
-The House bill would preserve the current requirement for an update to the comprehensive strategy, as well as current monitoring and oversight requirements.
+The House Appropriations Committee-approved version of the bill would have limited the use of funds in Syria to funds from the ESF account, and would have removed the FY2018 direction that funds be used to strengthen Syrian civil society organizations.
+It would not have directed the use of NADR funds for explosive ordnance removal, and the bill's provision on Syria warned against the use of U.S. assistance funds in areas of Syria controlled by the Syrian government, with the exception of humanitarian assistance.
+The House bill would have preserved the current requirement for an update to the Administration's comprehensive Syria strategy, as well as current monitoring and oversight requirements.